DmitryKolchin/NoComments/Docs/DevelopmentCommentary.md

 While replicating the full complexity of *MGS3*'s AI is beyond the scope of our FMP timeframe, our goal is to capture the foundational behaviours: vision-based detection, sound-based awareness, pursuit logic, and player-search routines.
 These will form the base of our stealth system and can be expanded in future development.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/9egLjM139ms?si=nFWp7ozKMZeK7w6Y" title="YouTube video player" frameborder="0" allowfullscreen></iframe>
+<iframe height="100%" width="100%" src="https://www.youtube.com/embed/9egLjM139ms?si=nFWp7ozKMZeK7w6Y" title="YouTube video player" frameborder="0" allowfullscreen></iframe>

 *Figure 2.
-Metal Gear Solid 3: Snake Eater – stealth gameplay*
+Metal Gear Solid 3: Snake Eater – complex stealth gameplay*

 ---